Animal Aromatherapy Support Sessions

 Your dog or horse will have a role in choosing the essential oil(s) to suit his/her needs.
 It’s an amazing process to watch in person.
 As the pet parent, you will also play a role and learn how to safely use essential oils with your dog or horse.

-Essential oils should not be used in place of veterinary care, but they can be used to support or assist your dog in many of the following ways:
+Essential oils can assist your animal in many of the following ways:

 - calm nerves, stress, anxiety or fear